Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

 4. Download SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free)
 5. Download g-mesh from [G-mesh website](https://gmsh.info/)

+## Manual for running a calulation
+1. Install SketchUp;
+2. Install the Meshkit extension of SketchUp from the extension warehouse;
+3. Set the active mesher to gmsh by clicking on the "edit configuration button";
+4. Select gmsh as the active mesher;
+5. Create the 3D of the room to simulate;
+6. Group all the surfaces bounding the internal air volume by selecting everything, right-clicking and clicking "Make Group";
+7. Select the Group and click the "Set selected as an smesh region and define properties" button;
+8. In the "Region Options: gmsh" menu, leave everything as it is.
+Change only the name of the region by writing ,for example, "RoomVolume" and click "ok";
+9. Open the group by double clicking;
+10. Select one or multiple surfaces you want to assign a boundary property;
+11. Click "Add tetgen boundary to selected";
+12. Under "Refine", change the refinement to 1;
+13. Under "Name": change the name to "materialname$abscoeff1,abscoeff2,..., abscoeffn" e.g."carpet$0.1515,0.3641,0.64,0.8264,0.8821" so a description of the surface followed by a $, followed by absorption coefficients per each frequency (maximum 5 frequencies) separated by commas for that surface;
+14. After finishing defining all the boundaries, select the group and click the "export to generate mesh" button;
+15. Select Format = "gmsh" en Units = "m" and click "ok";
+16. Leave the options as they are apart from "pointSizes" which should change to True, click "ok" and save the .geo file;
+17. Open the "CreateMeshFVM" python file and define the mesh length to use (lengthofmesh).
+The length of the mesh is in meters, meaning that putting 1 means that it will divide the space into tetrahedrons more or less of the size of 1 m length;
+18. Run "FVM" python file, including the msh file as file name.

 ## Libraries
 To properly run the software, the following libraries are needed:
 - Python version 3.10.9 or above